Esri/i3s-spec/docs/1.7/obb.cmn.md

 # Oriented Bounding Box (OBB)

-An oriented bounding Box (OBB) is a compact bounding volume representation, tightly fitting the geometries it represents.
+An Oriented Bounding Box (OBB) is a compact bounding volume representation, tightly fitting the geometries it represents.
 An OBBs' invariance to translation and rotation, makes it ideal as the optimal and default bounding volume representation in I3S.

-When constructing an OBB for I3S use, there are two considerations an implementer needs to be make based on the CRS of the layer:
+When constructing an OBB for I3S use, there are two considerations an implementer needs to be make based on the Coordinate Reference System (CRS) of the layer:

 ## Constructing OBB for a global scene layer